Symplectic resolutions of the quotient of R^2 by a non-finite symplectic group: Introduction

 \section{Introduction}

-This article aims to initiate the study of quotients of smooth Poisson manifolds $(M,\pi) $ by an \underline{infinite} discrete group $G$ of Poisson automorphisms of $(M,\pi)$.
-In the sequel, we call \emph{quotient of $M$ by $G$} and denote by $ M / G$ (with an abuse of notation) the quotient of $M$ under the closure of the equivalence relation induced by $G$, \emph{i.e.} $ x \sim y $ if and only if there exists sequences $ (x_n)_{n \in \mathbb N},(y_n)_{n \in \mathbb N}$ with limits $x$ and $y$ respectively such that $ x_n$ and $y_n$ are in the same $G$-orbit for all $n \in \mathbb N$.
-Such quotients are neither varieties but they are always "Poisson sets" \cite{Hichem} in the following sense: a real valued function on $M / G $ is said to be \emph{smooth} if its pull-back to $M$ is smooth on $M$.
+This article aims to initiate the study of quotients of smooth Poisson manifolds $(M,\pi) $ by an \underline{infinite and non-proper} discrete group $G$ of Poisson automorphisms of $(M,\pi)$.
+In the sequel, we call \emph{quotient of $M$ by $G$} and denote by $ M / G$ (with an abuse of notation) the quotient of $M$ under the closure of the equivalence relation induced by $G$, \emph{i.e.} the equivalence relation generated by the relation $ x \sim y $ if and only if there exists sequences $ (x_n)_{n \in \mathbb N},(y_n)_{n \in \mathbb N}$ with limits $x$ and $y$ respectively such that $ x_n$ and $y_n$ are in the same $G$-orbit for all $n \in \mathbb N$.
+Such quotients are not varieties but they are always "Poisson sets" \cite{Hichem} in the following sense: a real valued function on $M / G $ is said to be \emph{smooth} if its pull-back to $M$ is smooth on $M$.
 In other words, we define the algebra of smooth functions on $M / G $ by $ C^\infty(M / G) := C^\infty(M)^G$.
 Since $G$ preserves the Poisson structure $\pi $, the algebra $ C^\infty(M / G)$ comes equipped with a Poisson bracket (see \cite{c3}, Section 5.4).

 \begin{defi} \cite{Hichem1} Let $(M,\pi_M)$ be a Poisson manifold, and $C^\infty(M / G) := C^\infty(M)^G$.
-A \emph{symplectic realization} of $M / G$ is a triplet $(\Sigma, \pi_{\Sigma}, \varphi)$ where $(\Sigma, \pi_{\Sigma})$ is a symplectic manifold (maybe with boundary), $\varphi: \Sigma \to M / G$ is a map such that \begin{enumerate} \item[i)] $\varphi \colon \Sigma \to M / G $ is smooth, \emph{i.e.} $\varphi^*(F)$ is a smooth function on $\Sigma $ for all $F \in C^\infty(M / G)$, \item[ii)] the algebra morphism $\varphi^*\colon C^\infty(M / G) \to C^{\infty}(\Sigma)$ is a Poisson morphism. \end{enumerate} Such a symplectic realization $(\Sigma,\pi_\Sigma,\varphi) $ is called a \emph{symplectic resolution} of $M / G $ when: \begin{enumerate} \item[iii)] there exists an open dense $G$-saturated subset $U \in M$ on which the $G$-action is discrete, proper and free\footnote{This implies that $U / G $ is a manifold (and makes sense of Condition \emph{(iiii)}).}, \item[iiii)] $ \varphi : \varphi^{-1}(U / G) \to U / G $ is a diffeomorphism. \end{enumerate} \end{defi}
+A \emph{symplectic realization} of $M / G$ is a triplet $(\Sigma, \pi_{\Sigma}, \varphi)$ where $(\Sigma, \pi_{\Sigma})$ is a symplectic manifold (maybe with boundary), $\varphi: \Sigma \to M / G$ is a map such that \begin{enumerate} \item[i)] $\varphi \colon \Sigma \to M / G $ is smooth, \emph{i.e.} $\varphi^*(F)$ is a smooth function on $\Sigma $ for all $F \in C^\infty(M / G)$, \item[ii)] the algebra morphism $\varphi^*\colon C^\infty(M / G) \to C^{\infty}(\Sigma)$ is a Poisson morphism. \end{enumerate} Such a symplectic realization $(\Sigma,\pi_\Sigma,\varphi) $ is called a \emph{symplectic resolution} of $M / G $ when: \begin{enumerate} \item[iii)] there exists an open dense $G$-saturated subset $U \subset M$ on which the $G$-action is discrete, proper and free\footnote{This implies that $U / G $ is a manifold (and makes sense of Condition \emph{(iiii)}).}, \item[iiii)] $ \varphi : \varphi^{-1}(U / G) \to U / G $ is a diffeomorphism. \end{enumerate} \end{defi}